 Prospective Ph.D. applicants interested in visiting campus should contact Austen Gouldman at firstname.lastname@example.org.

-The departments of Accounting and Management only accept full-time Ph.D. students.
+The departments of Accounting and Management and Entrepreneurship only accept full-time Ph.D. students.
 The Department of Information Systems will consider part-time Ph.D. students on a case-by-case basis.

 Admission recommendations are made by the information systems department Ph.D. committee.
 An applicant is admitted to the Ph.D. program only if at least one doctoral faculty member is willing to be the applicant’s advisor.
 We encourage you to speak with members of the IS Department Ph.D. committee before submitting your application.